Nasz-113/data3001-data-nrl-1/README.md

 ## Contributors:
-Ahmad Nasiruddin, Belinda Wang,, Hye Jun Jee, Lavan Indrajit.
+Ahmad Nasiruddin, Belinda Wang, Hye Jun Jee, Lavan Indrajit.

 If you are interested in contributing to the WPA and EPA analysis for NRL, You can share Your Insights, Provide Feedback, or Spread the Word: For any inquiries or to express your interest, please contact any of the team members listed above.
 We gratefully appreciate any support or contributions to our project